ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab4.md

     assert is_valid(bst.delete(key))
 ```

-**Summary: Validity testing consists of defining a function to check the invariants of your datatypes, writing properties to test that your generators and shrinkers only produce valid results, and writing a property for each function under test that performs a single random call, and checks that the return value is valid.**

 #### TODO1

-Now, write **Validity Properties** tests for `find` and `delete` respectively to identify tow bugs in `\bugs\bug1.py`.
+In this section, you are required to define the preceding validity property in `lab4\src\BSTUtils.py` which checks the keys in a BST is always ordered.

+Based on your defined validty property, you are required to validate whether the two core operations `find` and `union` respect the validity property respectively in `lab4\report\test1.py`.
-After that, Run the following command to detect whether the two bugs in `lab4\bugs\bug1` concerning `find` and `union` have been identified.
+After that, you can run the following command to confirm whether the validity property can help find the two bugs in `lab4\bugs\bug1.py`.

 ```bash
 lab4\tests$ make test1